 It’s lightweight, portable, easy to fold and unfold.
 A big thumbs up from me!

-So I thought for this blog post, I’d compare the two.
+I thought for this blog post, I’d compare it with another popular travel stroller, the Gb Pockit+.

 What should you consider when buying a travel stroller?